 Absentee Ballot Process

-Any registered voter may cast an absentee ballot instead of voting in person at the polling place on Election Day.
 You do not need to have a specific reason or be unable to vote at the polls on Election Day to receive an absentee ballot.

 You can request an absentee ballot online here beginning 3 months before Election Day.
 If you don't want to request a ballot online, you can contact your municipal clerk either in person on through the phone.
 A ballot will then be mailed to your address.